ramkudalkar/ramkudalkar/README.md

 - 🌱 I’m currently learning advanced DevOps tools and practices
 - 💞️ I’m looking to collaborate on AWS DevOps projects and cloud solutions
 - 📫 How to reach me: ramchandrakudalkar777@gmail.com
-- 🌎 Currently working on my website (desktop view recommended)
+- 🌎 Currently working on my website (desktop view)
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I enjoy learning new tech trends and sharing my knowledge with others!